kathuman/Julia-Experiments/README.md

 # Julia-Experiments

 ## Run Julia in Colab
-1. create the following file, save it with the *ipynb* extension, and upload it into colab.
+1. create the following file, save it with the *ipynb* extension, and upload it into [Google Colab](https://colab.research.google.com
+).
 ```
 {
   "nbformat": 4,